EmmaDokyi/Customer-churn-analysis/README.md

 5. While gender did not significantly affect churn, customers with no partners, senior citizens or no dependents were more likely to churn possibly due to different consumption pattern and financial constraints.

 6. Customers who use electronic check payment method have the highest churn rate at 45% compared to those whose use mailed checks, automatic bank transfers and credit cards.

+*MACHINE LEARNING MODEL BUILDING*

+Built a machine learning solution from scikit-learn using a Random Forest Classifier to predict customer churn, achieving a precision of 93%.